RinneSz/GRO-Gradient-based-Ranking-Optimization/README.md

 ## Updates
 - Now supporting Amazon-Beauty dataset.
-- Fixed several minor bugs.
+- Fixed several small issues in the code and the settings.

 ## Train a target model